M66B/FairEmail/FAQ.md

 <a name="faq12"></a>
 **(12) How does encryption/decryption work?**

-First of all you need to install and configure [OpenKeychain](https://f-droid.org/en/packages/org.sufficientlysecure.keychain/).
+*General*

-To encrypt and send a message just check the menu *Encrypt* and the message will be encrypted on sending.
+To sign/encrypt a message, just select the appropriate method in the send dialog.
+You can always open the send dialog using the three-dots overflow menu in case you selected *Don't show again* before.

-To decrypt a received message, open the message and just tap the padlock icon just below the message action bar.
+To verify a signature or to decrypt a received message, open the message and just tap the gesture or padlock icon just below the message action bar.

-The first time you send an encrypted message you might be asked for a sign key.
+The first time you send a signed/encrypted message you might be asked for a sign key.
-FairEmail will automatically store the sign key ID in the selected identity for the next time.
+FairEmail will automatically store the selected sign key in the used identity for the next time.
-If you need to reset the sign key, just save the identity to clear the sign key ID again.
+If you need to reset the sign key, just save the identity or long press the identity in the list of identities and select *Reset sign key*.
-The sign key is visible in the list of identities.
+The selected sign key is visible in the list of identities.

-You can enable *Encrypt by default* in the identity settings, which replaces *Send* by *Encrypt and send*.
-You can enable *Automatically decrypt messages* in the privacy settings, but be aware that automatic decryption is not possible if user interaction is required.
+In the privacy settings you can select the default encryption method (PGP or S/MIME), enable *Sign by default*, *Encrypt by default* and *Automatically decrypt messages*, but be aware that automatic decryption is not possible if user interaction is required, like selecting a key or reading a security token.

-FairEmail will send the [Autocrypt](https://autocrypt.org/) headers for other email clients.
+The to be encrypted message text/attachments and the decrypted message text/attachments are stored locally only and will never be added to the remote server.

-The decrypted message text and decrypted attachments are stored.
-If you want to undo this, you can use the *resync* message 'more' menu.
+If you want to undo decryption, you can use the *resync* menu item in the three-dots menu of the message action bar.

+*PGP*

+You'll need to install and configure [OpenKeychain](https://f-droid.org/en/packages/org.sufficientlysecure.keychain/) first.

+FairEmail will send the [Autocrypt](https://autocrypt.org/) headers for use by other email clients.

-Inline PGP in received messages is supported, but inline PGP in outgoing messages is not supported, see [here](https://josefsson.org/inline-openpgp-considered-harmful.html) about why not.
+Inline encrypted PGP in received messages is supported, but inline PGP in outgoing messages is not supported, see [here](https://josefsson.org/inline-openpgp-considered-harmful.html) about why not.

 Signed-only or encrypted-only messages are not a good idea, please see here about why not: